 Advanced Placement classes give students the chance to take college-level courses, master college-level content, and earn college credit while still in high school.
 College Board offers almost 40 different AP courses in a variety of subject areas, and most American high schools offer some number of those to their students.
 Every AP course has a corresponding exam, which is administered at the end of the term, and most colleges and universities will offer credit only to students who achieve a certain score on the relevant AP exam.

-The format of the AP exams varies from class to class, but most contain both multiple-choice and free-response sections to last approximately three hours.
-Visit the test-specific page below that corresponds to the course you’re taking for more information about the format of that particular test:
+The format of the AP exams varies from class to class, but most contain both multiple-choice and free-response sections and last approximately three hours.
+Some AP tests also contain digital components, such as the listening portions of the AP language exams.
+Visit the test-specific page at the bottom of this post that corresponds to your course for more information about the format of that particular test.

 - AP Art History

 - AP Comparative Government and Politics